Just 24 hours to go before the year's first storm hits

 The thunderstorms are expected to die down late evening.

-Duncan said the approaching storm was likely to cause very dangerous marine conditions, bringing strong rips and mountainous seas affecting western and eastern coastlines of the North Island.
+Duncan said the approaching storm was likely to cause very dangerous marine conditions, bringing strong rips and mountainous seas to the western and eastern coastlines of the North Island.

 He said those near streams should be prepared to move to higher ground should the low produce flooding rains, which is possible in some spots - especially after such a long dry end to spring and start to summer.